 “Tom is a first rate, experienced and professional musician.
 He has excellent judgment, very well attuned ears and a deep-seated musical sensibility.”
 (Bernard Hughes)

 John Croft is a composer and music academic.
-His work has been performed by soloists and ensembles around the world, including the BBC Philharmonic, the BBC Scottish Symphony Orchestra, the London Sinfonietta, the Arditti String Quartet, Ensemble Exposé, Studiya Novoi Muzyki, Distractfold Ensemble, Explore Ensemble, and many others.
-As recording engineer his work ranges from discs by period ensembles such as Boxwood and Brass and the Prince Regent’s Band to contemporary music such as flautist Richard Craig’s solo and ensemble recordings.
+His work has been performed by soloists and ensembles around the world, including the BBC Philharmonic, the BBC Scottish Symphony Orchestra, the London Sinfonietta, Ensemble Exposé, Distractfold Ensemble, Explore Ensemble, and many others.
+As recording engineer his work appears on a range of labels in including Resonus Classics, First Hand Records, and Métier, and ranges from solo recordings (including discs by gambist Ibrahim Aziz and saxophonist Dominic Childs) to CDs by period ensembles such as Boxwood and Brass and the Prince Regent’s Band.